heroku/cli/README.md

 Most commands are plugins.
 An example of one would be [heroku-git](https://github.com/heroku/heroku-git).
 You can install it with `heroku plugins:install` and use it with `heroku git:remote`.
 When you install it, it uses npm to install the plugin into `~/.heroku/node_plugins/heroku-git`.
 Then, the commands become available to the CLI.

-We have shims in place for some commands inside the current Ruby CLI which will setup this Go/Node CLI, install the plugin, and exec the command.
-[Here is the shim for heroku-git](https://github.com/heroku/heroku/blob/master/lib/heroku/command/git.rb#L47).

 Once we have plugins to replicate every command in the Ruby CLI, we will then ship this CLI standalone.

 For more on developing plugins, [read the blog announcement](https://blog.heroku.com/archives/2015/3/19/making_cli_plugins_better_with_a_new_architecture)